sylhare/Kotlin/README.md

 ### Operation on lists

-- `flatMap` tranforms a list of list of stuff into a simple list of stuff
+- `flatMap` transforms a list of list of stuff into a simple list of stuff
 ```kotlin
 list.flatMap { List<List<Path>> } // returns List<Path>
 ```